 Finding the Best Places to Retire Since 2006!

-The town's Anamax Park has a recreation center, a dog park, a walking trail and sports fields.
-Events include a pecan festival, a car show, and a bicycle century ride.
-The artist colony at Tubac and the Tumaacori National Monument are only 32 minutes south of Sahuarita.
+Events include a car show, a bicycle century ride and Winterfest.
+The artist colony at Tubac and the Tumaacori National Monument are only 30 minutes south of town.
 The Tohono O'odham Reservation, the Pena Blanca Lake, the Coronado National Forest, and the Kitt Peak Observatory are other easy day trips.